27 Instant Fixes For Nagging Problems Around the House

 Screw the hinge back in with yellow dichromate (zinc-plated) screws—the color and head size of these rust-resistant drywall screws are a good match for standard brass hinge screws.
 If the door doesn’t shut properly after all the screws are driven in, they may have been driven in too far, pulling the door frame out of plumb.
 Just back the screws out a few turns.

-handle, mark where the setscrew is on the operator shaft when the window is closed and the handle is folded up.
+Start by backing out the setscrew to remove the handle (some newer handles don’t have setscrews and simply pull off—and this fix won’t work).
+If you have a folding handle, mark where the setscrew is on the operator shaft when the window is closed and the handle is folded up.
 Remove the handle and file the shaft so the setscrew can lock onto the shaft.
 The metal is tough; it’ll take about 15 minutes to get a flat side.
 Or use a rotary tool with a grinder bit to speed up the job.
 Vacuum the shavings out of the operator so they won’t harm the moving parts.